-The DTaP vaccine is generally required before starting school.
-The regular immunization schedule is to give the vaccine at:
+The DTaP vaccine is often required before starting school.
+The regular schedule is to give the vaccine at:

-Most people tolerate the tetanus-containing vaccines without any trouble.
-The most common side effects are pain, redness, or swelling at the injection site, mild fever, tiredness, nausea, or vomiting.
+Most people will not have any problems with this vaccine.
+The most common side effects are pain, redness, or swelling at the injection site.
+There may also be mild fever, tiredness, nausea, or vomiting.
 Rarely, a fever of more than 105 degrees Fahrenheit (40.6 degrees Celsius) and seizures may occur.

-The vast majority of people should receive their tetanus-containing vaccinations on schedule.
-However, individuals in whom the risks of vaccination outweigh the benefits include those who:
+Most should receive their vaccinations on schedule.
+However, vaccination risks may outweigh the benefits for some such as: